Drywall Repair, Patching and Taping – A Free Training Event by Ecopainting

 The “hands on” part went amazingly well and most participants got their hands dirty.
 Under Erna’s watchful eye, almost everyone got to familiarize themselves with the tools and products.
 The blog pictures really tell the story and they show how attentive the audience was.

 We had a journalist from Snapd Scarborough taking information and pictures for a feature and a report of the event.
+Which we usually kept in our record.

 Conclusion: The event was great success!